Brooklyn Nets vs. Indiana Pacers: Injury Report

 Nets Injuries:

-OUT: Reece Beekman (Two-Way), Tyson Etienne (Two-Way), Tosan Evbuomwan (Two-Way), Cam Johnson (rest), De'Anthony Melton (knee), Cam Thomas (hamstring), Dariq Whitehead (G League)
+OUT: Reece Beekman (Two-Way), Tyson Etienne (Two-Way), Tosan Evbuomwan (Two-Way), De'Anthony Melton (knee), Cam Thomas (hamstring), Dariq Whitehead (G League), D'Angelo Russell (ankle)

 Pacers Injuries: